Skip to contents

 In East Horizon Explore

-You can set up a response function in East Horizon Explore under Randomization Method in a Design Card while creating or editing an Input Set.
+You can set up a randomization function under Randomization Method in a Design Card while creating or editing an Input Set.

 Follow these steps (click to expand/collapse):